Writing the Romantic Comedy

 About the Instructor

-Zac Hug is a television writer, playwright and essayist with a BFA in Theatre from NYU, and an MFA in Creative Writing from UBC.
-He became a TV writer in 2013, joining the staff of Drop Dead Diva (Lifetime) and later Shadowhunters (Freeform).
-Zac has written fifteen (and counting!)
-Movies of the Week for Hallmark, including Road to Christmas, Matching Hearts, The Ghosts of Christmas Always and the Sister Swap and Christmas in Evergreen series.
+Zac Hug is a television and screenwriter.
+TV includes Drop Dead Diva (Lifetime), and Shadowhunters (Freeform), The Twelve Dates of Christmas (Hallmark).
+Zac has written just south of 20 movies for Hallmark, including Road to Christmas, Matching Hearts, The Ghosts of Christmas Always and the Sister Swap and Christmas in Evergreen series.
 His plays have been produced by the New York Fringe Festival and the Williamstown Theatre Festival Workshop.
-Zac teaches television writing at UCLA Extension, DePaul University, and the University of British Columbia.
-He lives in Los Angeles with his husband Dan and an old man dog named Pickles.
+His web series These People won Best Writing in a Comedy at the Indie Series Awards.
+He teaches Screen and Television writing at the University of British Columbia and splits his time between Vancouver and Los Angeles with his husband Dan and an old man dog named Pickles.